Defining Data Analytics for Hospitals

 At VIE Healthcare Consulting, we focus on delivering non-labor cost savings.
 We are the preferred advisory solution for hospitals and healthcare systems to increase operating margins, reduce costs, and improve efficiencies.

 We are a team of margin improvement experts, cost consultants, healthcare business analysts, data scientists, technology specialists, and clinicians.
-We deliver real cost savings and financial results – since 1999 we have saved our clients over $720 million in non-salaried expenses.
+We deliver real cost savings and financial results – since 1999 we have saved our clients over $1 Billion in non-salaried expenses.